winvu/cvpr-24/index.markdown

 # Call for Position Papers

 We invite submissions of 1-2 page position papers on the future of video understanding.
+Papers will **not** be part of the CVPR proceedings.

 We do not expect submissions to be based on accepted papers or even include experiments.
 Rather, they should be a way to call the community's attention to an overlooked, under-explored, or new direction for video understanding. e.g. "We should not forget optical flow" or "The future lies in language-video models, but how can small groups compete?".
 Papers can focus on both the short-term and long-term future of video understanding.